Mouse-Unit-07/engineering-sketches/development-tools/development-tools.md

 ![Dev Tools](development-tools.drawio.png)

 1. **Fetch source files** to begin development
-2. **Fetch software packages** from JFrog Artifactory if needed for development
-3. After development, **Jenkins responds to pull requests on GitHub**, and host PC's tools to apply regression tests and build new binaries
-4. Jenkins fetches all packages currently on JFrog Artifactory to apply **regression tests** to notify engineer whether existing packages are happy w/ new changes
-5. **Jenkins stores new binaries on JFrog Artifactory** if source files are verified
-6. Fetch micromouse testing software binary to **run acceptance tests** on micromouse hardware
+2. Make source code changes, and upon careful review and building/testing for both MCU/Windows development platform, **push source code changes**
+3. Pull up-to-date source code from GitHub and **build source code to generate binaries**
-7. **Deploy firmware** to micromouse over JTAG
+4. **Deploy firmware** to micromouse over JTAG

 ## Do We Really Need All These Tools?
 - These tools should be solutions to: